codemagic-ci-cd/codemagic-docs/content/yaml/templates.md

 ### Flutter add-to-app

 Please refer to [the guidlines](https://flutter.dev/docs/development/add-to-app).
-The templates were inspired with add-to-app [flutter samples](https://github.com/flutter/samples/tree/master/add_to_app).
+The templates were inspired by add-to-app [flutter samples](https://github.com/flutter/samples/tree/master/add_to_app).

 #### Using a flutter package (with dependencies) as a library